GamesCreed

 There’s also the March to October mode, which I feel they should either ditch this mode or the Franchise mode.
 There’s no point having both, as they’re far too similar for my liking.
 But the bright side is that March to October now has the free agency option.
 If there’s one thing a gamer loves, that would be nostalgia, and it’s no different in these baseball games.
 If you wish to go back in time, the retro mode will serve that purpose.
 Also, the controls are much more simplistic, and this gives you the feeling that you’re playing a game created decades ago, which some gamers might prefer.

 MLB The Show 22’s gameplay is outstanding.
 This is the closest to being the actual thing throughout all the years of playing baseball games.
 The atmosphere, the tension, the movement of every player, the rules, you name it, this game has it.
 The mechanics are better than ever, and you go through several emotions.
 In real life, the games go on for at least an hour, and this game can run for a similar time, and you enjoy every minute of it.
-You do not truly understand that satisfying feeling you have when getting home runs until you achieve it.
+You do not truly understand that satisfying feeling you have when getting a home run until you achieve it.

 I like how your catcher can build or lose momentum based on the match.
-The higher the momentum, the more likely your catcher can receive your throws, resulting in strikes for the opponent.
+The higher the momentum, the more likely your catcher is to receive your throws, resulting in strikes for the opponent.
 However, the lower the momentum, the higher the chance that your catcher will fumble, which would end up, in many cases, the opponent being successful in the innings.
 This game allows you to create many different strategies against your opponent, and depending on what difficulty you have chosen, the AI will return the favour.
-This formulates into chess-like matches.
+This translates into chess-like matches.
 A game that challenges your mind is perfect, and MLB The Show 22 does that.

 MLB The Show 22